Trent Frazier: Professional career

-Zenit Saint Petersburg (2023–present)
+Zenit Saint Petersburg (2023–2026)

 On February 2, 2023, Frazier signed with Zenit Saint Petersburg of the VTB United League.
-As part of the team, Trent became the silver medalist of the Russian Cup and was recognized as the "Most Valuable Player of the Final Four" of the tournament[6].
-In July 2023, Frazier extended his contract with Zenit[7].
+As part of the team, Trent became the silver medalist of the Russian Cup and was recognized as the "Most Valuable Player of the Final Four" of the tournament.
+In July 2023, Frazier extended his contract with Zenit.

-In the 2023/2024 season, Frazier became the bronze medalist of the VTB United League and the Russian Championship, as well as the winner of the VTB United League Super Cup[10].
-In the Russian Cup, Trent became the winner of the tournament and for the second time was recognized as the "Most Valuable Player of the Final Four"[11].
+In the 2023/2024 season, Frazier became the bronze medalist of the VTB United League and the Russian Championship, as well as the winner of the VTB United League Super Cup.
+In the Russian Cup, Trent became the winner of the tournament and for the second time was recognized as the "Most Valuable Player of the Final Four".

-In June 2024, Frazier signed a new 3-year contract with Zenit[12].
+In June 2024, Frazier signed a new 3-year contract with Zenit.

 In the 2024/2025 season, Frazier became the bronze medalist of the VTB United League Super Cup.

 In February 2025, Frazier was recognized as the "Most Valuable Player" of the VTB United League.
-Trent's averages at the end of the month were 17.5 points, 5.0 assists, 2.0 rebounds, 1.0 interceptions and 19.5 points in the performance rating[14].
+Trent's averages at the end of the month were 17.5 points, 5.0 assists, 2.0 rebounds, 1.0 interceptions and 19.5 points in the performance rating.

+Virtus Bologna (2026–present)

+On July 22, 2026, Frazier signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.